 Anime isn’t exactly in a strong position, it’s financially successful, yes, but strong in terms of the material we see come from Japanese animated studios?
 Don’t be silly.
 Such an indictment makes films like Mamoru Hosoda’s Wolf Children all the more important.
 In what will come to be a running theme in this list, Wolf Children is a stripped back drama about family, with the important distinction being that this story of a single mother raising wolf children; half man half wolf.
-It’s animated with a lo-fi painterly aesthetic that minimises the impact of this being a Japanese story, along with the film being about truly universal subject it’s an accessible presentation of a very human story.
+It’s animated with a lo-fi aesthetic that minimises the otherness of anime, as odd as it is, Wolf Children is also an accessible presentation of a very human story.
 It’s a gorgeous film that extols the virtues of community and the natural world.
 By turns funny, adorable and insightful, Wolf Children has given the Japanese animated form (as a cinematic medium) its first classic since the passing of the late great Satoshi Kon.
 If any problem could be picked up on it’s that the ending is on the blunt side.
-Wolf Children is out on DVD & Blu-Ray Now (Manga)

 I’m not fond of including Oscar nominees in best of lists, especially after the fact, that’s why there is no Zero Dark Thirty or Django Unchained.
 However, I have to make an exception for Pablo Lorrain’s No. No is the third film in his Pinochet trilogy (completed by Tony Manero, Post Mortem), and it sees the background behind the No campaign to defeat Pinochet in Chile’s 1998 referendum.
 Political cinema is nothing without authenticity and Larrain commitment to authenticity is the one thing that’ll prevent some from truly giving it a chance.
 The film has been shot with an old 80s TV broadcast camera and it shows.
 Some have failed to get their head around that, put in that effort and you’ll find an incredible portrait of the time that seamlessly combines fact and fiction with the great Gael Garcia Bernal at the centre of it all.
 Larrain’s film breezes through the dogmatic tones of the ‘political thriller to turn in a colourful tale of revolution.
-Somewhere along the way it also manages to be a funny look into the world too, No has plenty to offer once you get past the picture quality.
-No is out on DVD now (Network)
+Somewhere along the way it also manages to be a funny look into the world too, No has plenty to offer.

 7. THE KINGS OF SUMMER

 2013 was the year of the North American coming of age film.
 We had Mud, The Way, Way Back, I Declare War and my pick for the 7th best film of the year – The Kings of Summer.
 With turns from favourites Nick Offerman and Alison Brie, The Kings of Summer followed two friends spontaneously move out of home and build their own home out in woods, and a third guy who tags along.
 Although Jordan Vogt-Roberts film is a drama with some poignant moments come the business end and real insight into the phases of a friendship, it’s in the comedy that it becomes a fixture on this list.
-Simply put, The Kings of Summer is a hilarious film.
-With its antagonistic characters and their fantastic dialogue to the true comedy creation of the year in the utterly bizarre Biaggio, Moises Arias has the sort of deadpan delivery that few have.
-Essentially, it’s in Chris Galletta’s script that Kings of Summer deserves all its plaudits.
-The Kings of Summer is out on DVD & Blu-Ray Now (Optimum)
+Simply put, The Kings of Summer is hilarious.
+With its antagonistic characters and their fantastic dialogue to the true comedy creation of the year in the utterly bizarre Biaggio, Moises Arias has the sort of deadpan delivery that few could ever possess.
+Chris Galletta’s script deserves all the plaudits.

 Film doesn’t get the opportunity to be important all that often, in that Wadjda is a rarity as it’s the first Saudi film ever directed by a woman.
 Directed by Haifaa Al-Mansour, the titular Wadjda is a girl who wants a bike to beat her friend and rival.
-Being the first film directed by a woman in the country it gives greater credence to the authenticity in its depiction of what it’s like to live in a religious state that favours man over woman.
+Being the first film directed by a woman in the country it gives greater credence to the authenticity in its depiction of what it’s like to live in a religious state that favours men.
 Many serious directors would use this opportunity to paint a vision of hardship and it would be a lesser film in doing so.
-Al-Mansour elaborates on the more common aspects of her nation, but more often than not this is a positive film, well.
+Al-Mansour elaborates on the more common aspects of her nation, but more often than not this is a positive film.
+Well.
 It’s actually a cynical scheme for the young lead, in the film Wadjda uses a Quran reading contest as the perfect opportunity to win some money and get her dream bike.
-In that conceit, the film becomes all about the small victories and in that Al-Mansour has directed the life affirming piece.
-With Converse and faith in common, you can file Wadjda right next to Persepolis.
-Wadjda is out on DVD & Blu-Ray on January 20th (Soda Pictures)
+In that conceit, the film becomes about the small victories and in that Al-Mansour has directed a life affirming piece.

 4. FRANCES HA

 Back in 2011 I stated that Steve James the Interrupters was the single best documentary I had ever seen or was likely to see, well I can report that it has already been bested.
 It’s not a pleasure to report this as the film that bettered it is among the most dangerous and disturbing films you are likely to see.
 The Act of Killing sees documentarian Joshua Oppenheimer spend time with survivors of Thailand’s infamous death squads from the 1960s and offers them the ability and outlet to recreate their crimes through the medium of their choice.
-With producer credits for Errol Morris and Werner Herzog is should be no surprise that this falls in the top 5 of the year.
+With producer credits for Errol Morris and Werner Herzog it should be no surprise that this falls in the top 5 of the year.
 Oppenheimer doesn’t judge he just gives these men a platform, he is completely objective and it’s in that objectivity that the Act of Killing becomes truly harrowing.
 Just having these men talk about their past puts some indelible images into your brain, by the same token some of the people involved in the project actually show some signs of remorse.
 Surreal, horrifying and educational in the most darkly comic of ways, The Act of Killing is the marquee event of the year that shows just how much documentarians are bettering themselves year on year.
-The Act of Killing is out on DVD & Blu-Ray now (Dogwoof)

 Alfonso Cuaron’s follow up to one of the greatest science fiction films of all time (Children of Men) is no slouch either.
 If one pithy phrase could be used to sum up Gravity it would be pure cinema.
 Exposition is at the barest minimum, so all the storytelling is purely visual and when you see this on a big screen it was almost impossible not to be overawed by the sheer power of it all.
 Whether it’s as potent on DVD/Blu Ray only time will tell, but on that big screen Gravity is unforgettable.
-There may be subtle details that don’t really work or make sense within the realm of space travel, but it’s such an incredible spectacle that it transports you way beyond trivial inconsistencies.
+There may be subtle details that don’t really work or make sense within the realm of space travel, but it’s such an incredible spectacle that it transports you way beyond inconsistencies.
 That it somehow managed to be one of the year’s greatest financial successes is just as startling as the film itself.
 That’s right; a film about Sandra Bullock struggling to survive in space was one of the year’s biggest hits.
 That fact alone cements just how affective a film Cuaron crafted here.
-This is a film where 3D worked and made sense.
-Cuaron references Alien & 2001 and it’s not a compliment to include Gravity in the same breath.
-The release date of Gravity is TBC (Warner Home Video)